Dafloresdiaz/25-Min.-App-for-iOS/README.md

  * You can check how the progress bar works here https://github.com/MatiBot/MBCircularProgressBar

 ---
-# What is next :squirrel:
+# What is next :rocket:
 ## Version 1.5 minor improvements
 * Seetings screen: For the next version the plan is to have a screen to modify the work time and the rest time